jacobangel/learning-golang/GoProgrammingLanguage/notes.md

 zero value is nil, no underlying array. emptyh array doesn't mean nil though.
 It could have an empty underlying array, so you need to use len for that.

 ### 4.2.1 appending to slices
+Looks a bit tedious, can't wait to find out teh sugar that gets us out of this bind.

+derp apend. `append(list, item)`